ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If all candidate claim entries are discarded by this step then the Reference Value does not match.

-The Verifier SHALL iterate over the codepoints which are present in the `measurement-values-map` field within the Reference Value `measurement-values-map`.
+The Verifier SHALL for each measurement in the set of measurements, iterate over the codepoints which are present in the `measurement-values-map` field within each of the Reference Value `measurement-values-map`.
-The Reference Value entry is compared against each of the candidate claims.
+The Reference Value entry, which is one or more measurements is compared against each of the candidate claims.
 If none of the candidate claims matches the Reference Value entry then the Reference Value does not match.

 The algorithm used to match the `measurement-values-map` entries